-Legal or not, coffee is an addictive drug that affects your body’s and brain’s chemistry.
-Anyone who drinks coffee regularly and cannot go more than a couple of days without ‘feeling like’ (needing) a cup is very likely addicted to it.
+Legal or not, coffee is an addictive drug that affects both your body and brain chemistry.
+Anyone who drinks coffee regularly and cannot go more than a couple of days without ‘really feeling like’ (needing) a cup is very likely addicted to it.

 I was.
 I drank a cup or two a day most days of the week for many years.
-In researching this and the previous page on coffee and digestion, I simply came up with too many reasons not to drink coffee to continue drinking it.
+In researching all different effects drinking coffee can have on your health, I simply came up with too many reasons to find an alternative to coffee to continue drinking it.

-There were two things that particularly surprised me in replacing coffee.
+There were two things that particularly surprised me with coffee replacement.